-Most thyroid nodules — about 95% — are entirely benign.
+Most thyroid nodules — about 95 percent — are entirely benign.
 Identifying the occasional thyroid cancer, however, requires careful evaluation of every nodule found, using a combination of clinical assessment, neck palpation, ultrasound imaging, and, in many cases, analysis of a biopsy specimen.

 Sometimes, thyroid nodules are noticed by the patient or a family member or are discovered during a routine physical examination.
 They rarely cause symptoms, unless they are large enough to interfere with swallowing.